ucbepic/docetl/docs/tutorial.md

-# Tutorial: Mining User Behavior Data with docetl
+# Tutorial: Mining User Behavior Data with DocETL

-This tutorial will guide you through the process of using docetl to analyze user behavior data from UI logs.
+This tutorial will guide you through the process of using DocETL to analyze user behavior data from UI logs.
 We'll create a simple pipeline that extracts key insights and supporting actions from user logs, then summarizes them by country.

 ## Installation

-First, let's install docetl.
-Follow the instructions in the [installation guide](installation.md) to set up docetl on your system.
+First, let's install DocETL.
+Follow the instructions in the [installation guide](installation.md) to set up DocETL on your system.

 ## Setting up API Keys

-docetl uses [LiteLLM](https://github.com/BerriAI/litellm) under the hood, which supports various LLM providers.
-For this tutorial, we'll use OpenAI, as docetl tests and existing pipelines are run with OpenAI.
+DocETL uses [LiteLLM](https://github.com/BerriAI/litellm) under the hood, which supports various LLM providers.
+For this tutorial, we'll use OpenAI, as DocETL tests and existing pipelines are run with OpenAI.

-!!! tip "Setting up API Key"
+!!! tip "Setting up your API Key"

     Set your OpenAI API key as an environment variable: